Exploring Iterative Controllable Summarization with Large Language Models: Guide-to-Explain (GTE)

-Therefore, we introduce a guide-to-explain (GTE) framework to adjust various attributes via LLMs.
-As shown in Figure \ref{fig: main}, our GTE framework consists of two key phase: the step-by-step attribute identification and the self-explanation guidance.
-We provide an step-by-step attribute identification to teach precise adjustment for incorrectly generated responses then guide LLMs to reflect by explaining the rationales behind their mistakes.
-Our approach allows the model to make appropriate adjustments in subsequent iterations.
+Therefore, we introduce a guide-to-explain (GTE) framework to control attributes via LLMs.
+As shown in Figure~\ref{fig: main}, the GTE consists of two key phases: step-by-step attribute identification and self-explanation guidance.
+Since LLMs struggle to reliably measure summary attributes on their own (Figure~\ref{fig: self-reflection}), we explicitly provide the attribute values and teach the model step by step how each attribute should be identified.
+We then guide the LLM to reflect by explaining the rationale behind its mistakes, enabling it to make appropriate adjustments in subsequent iterations.